jiyong-park/jiyong-park.github.io/_pages/research.md

 	1. **Park, J.**, Han, K., and Lee, B. “Can IT-Driven Growth be Sustainable?
 The Role of Information Technology in Decoupling Productivity Growth and Energy Use,” under 2nd round review at *Production and Operations Management*
 	2. **Park, J.** “Hiding Carbon Footprint in the Cloud: Cloud Migration, Corporate Carbon Disclosure, and Environmental Performance,” work in progress
 	3. **Park, J.**, Chung, S., and Han, K. “Toward Green Data Centers: Environmental Regulation, Green Data Center Innovation, and Firm Value,” in preparation for submission
-	4. **Park, J.** “Local Spillovers of Data Centers in Energy and Carbon Footprints,” work in progress
-	5. **Park, J.**\* and Shim, J.\* “Disproportionate Gains of Energy Efficiency from Industrial Robots: Firm-Level Evidence from 95 Countries,” submitted [* Equal Contribution]
+	4. **Park, J.**\* and Shim, J.\* “Disproportionate Gains of Energy Efficiency from Industrial Robots: Firm-Level Evidence from 95 Countries,” submitted [* Equal Contribution]
-	6. **Park, J.**, Park, Y., and Han, J. “Green Innovation Amidst Abundance of Fossil Energy: Firm-Level Evidence from Corporate Patents During the US Shale Boom,” submitted
+	5. **Park, J.**, Park, Y., and Han, J. “Green Innovation Amidst Abundance of Fossil Energy: Firm-Level Evidence from Corporate Patents During the US Shale Boom,” submitted
-	7. Dedrick, J.\*, Kim, J.\*, **Park, J.**\*, Shih, E.\* “Information Technology Investment and Carbon Intensity in the Era of Cloud Computing: A Cross-National Study,” work in progress [* Equal Contribution]
+	6. Dedrick, J.\*, Kim, J.\*, **Park, J.**\*, Shih, E.\* “Information Technology Investment and Carbon Intensity in the Era of Cloud Computing: A Cross-National Study,” work in progress [* Equal Contribution]

 2. Societal Impacts of IS/IT
 	1. **Park, J.** “The Sharing Economy and Local Economies: The Complementary Impact of Home-Sharing and Ride-Sharing Platforms on Tourism Employment,” submitted
 	2. **Park, J.**, Han, K., and Lee, B. “Information and Communication Technology and Wage Inequality: The Role of Environmental Uncertainty,” in preparation for submission
 	3. Kim, D., **Park, J.**, Lee, C., and Zo, H. “Who Guards the Home?
 An Empirical Analysis of an Online Freelance Platform for Home Services and Burglary,” submitted
 	4. Kim, D. and **Park, J.** “Is the Repeal of Net Neutrality a Necessary Evil?
 An Empirical Analysis of Net Neutrality and Cybercrime,” in preparation for submission
+	5. Kim, K., **Park, J.**, and Kim, H. "Toward Task-AI Fit: A Randomized Field Experiment on a Gig Economy Platform,” work in progress

 3. IT Value
 	1. **Park, J.** and Han, K. “Return on Cloud Computing Investment: The Role of Environmental Uncertainty,” in preparation for submission
 	2. Bae, E. and **Park, J.** “Data (Center) Economy: Performance Implications of Data Center Proximity in Developing Economies,” work in progress
 	3. Han, K., Koh, B., Nault, B., and **Park, J.** “The Differential Impact of IT Capital on Transaction and Transformation Labor,” in preparation for submission
 	4. Shin, W., **Park, J.**, and Kim, H. "Turning Lemons into Lemonade: Fear Appeal and Online Shopping During Disasters and Afterward,” submitted
-	5. Kim, K., **Park, J.**, and Kim, H. "How Much Do You Rely on AI?
-AI-Based Quality Management in the Gig Economy,” work in progress

 <p></p>